Services

 How are my publications self-archived in Aalto University?

 • Open Science and ACRIS team self-archives the final published version to Aalto's publication repository.
-You don’t need to do anything.

-Self-archiving of peer-reviewed manuscripts (green open access)
+Self-archiving peer-reviewed manuscripts is called green open access.

-FAQ: Self-archiving
+Self-archiving FAQ

 Publishing preprints and sharing via social media networks